alpacahq/alpaca-docs/content/api-references/journals-v3.md

 #### JNLS

 Journal securities between accounts.
-Reward your users upon signing up or referring others by journaling small quantities of shares into their portfolios.n
+Reward your users upon signing up or referring others by journaling small quantities of shares into their portfolios.

 For more on Journals click [here]({{< relref "../../integration/funding/#cash-pooling" >}})